witefab/golang-workshop/README.md

 ## Task 1: Reading a JSON file

 The first task is to read the `inventory.json` file and store it as a string.
 After defining the `Product` struct the content of the JSON string should be migrated to be stored in an array of struct objects.
 These steps are listed as `TODO`s in the file as well.

+## Task 2: Transforming input to JSON

+Now we want to create a simple program which takes user input and transforms it into a JSON string.
+To accomplish this you may use the `Message` struct in order to use the `encoding/json`'s `Encode` method.
+For the sake of this task it is sufficient to generate a JSON string with a body string as the only attribute.